ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/install/configuration.md

 # Configuring AI Server

 AI Server makes orchestration of various AI providers easy by providing a unified gateway to process LLM, AI, and image transformation requests.
-It comes with an Admin Dashboard that allows you to configure your AI providers and generate API keys to control access.
+It comes with an Admin Portal that allows you to configure your AI providers and generate API keys to control access.

-## Accessing the Admin Dashboard
+## Accessing the Admin Portal

 Running AI Server will land you on a page showing access to:

-- **[Admin Dashboard](http://localhost:5005/admin)**: Centralized management of AI providers and API keys.
+- **[Admin Portal](http://localhost:5005/admin)**: Centralized management of AI providers and API keys.
 - **[Admin UI](http://localhost:5005/admin-ui**: ServiceStack built in Admin UI to manage your AI Server.
 - **[API Explorer](http://localhost:5005/ui**: Explore and test the AI Server API endpoints in a friendly UI.
 - **[AI Server Documentation](https://docs.servicestack.net/ai-server/)**: Detailed documentation on how to use AI Server.

+> The default credentials to access the Admin Portal are `p@55wOrd`, this can be changed in your `.env` file by setting the `AUTH_SECRET` key.

 ## Configuring AI Providers